 Here are some key ingredients that most cooks keep in their store cupboards ready to use when needed

-I’ve written my favourite ingredients and the ones I use the most.
-Obviously if you really cannot stand a particular flavour or are allergic to or intolerant to any of the ingredients on the list just leave them out!
+I’ve listed my favourite ingredients and the ones I use the most.
+Obviously if you really cannot stand a particular flavour or are allergic to or intolerant to any of the ingredients on the list just leave them out!?

 If you’re just starting out with cooking from scratch as a complete beginner see my little shopping list at the bottom of the post which picks out the few absolute must have ingredients, the rest you can buy week to week as you need them.

 Great for for frying or searing food and for roasting.
 Also good for making yorkshire puddings and chips

 Adds a lovely flavour to roasted vegetables.
 If you like salad dressing buy extra virgin olive oil, but otherwise a bottle of the regular olive oil will be just fine.

 I like to have a grinder of sea salt as well as a pre-ground shaker of salt.
 There are other types of salt available from sea salt to pink himalayan salt and rock salt to good old cheap table salt.I prefer the taste of sea salt personally.